apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/filters.md

 be to scan the whole `TweetMessages` dataset and then apply the predicate as a post-processing step.
-However, if disk components of the primary index were tagged with the minimum and maximum timestamp values of the records they contain, we could utilize the tagged information to directly access the primary index and prune components that do not match the query predicate.
+However, if disk components of the primary index were tagged with the minimum and maximum timestamp values of the objects they contain, we could utilize the tagged information to directly access the primary index and prune components that do not match the query predicate.
 Thus, we could save substantial cost by avoiding scanning the whole dataset and only access the